Primary

 Drive your arms aggressively in opposition to your legs and focus on both height and distance with each bound.
 Land on the ball of your foot and immediately drive into the next bound without pausing.

-Want Sprint Bound in your program?
+See where Sprint Bound fits in your weekly plan

 Start with jogging approach or standing.